Decomposition in Biological Systems

 A variety of techniques can be used to study decomposition.
 These techniques include:

-- Field studies: These studies involve observing the decomposition of organic matter in natural ecosystems.
+- Field studies: These studies involve observing the decomposition of organic matter in natural ecosystems, often using litter bags to monitor decomposition rates.

-- Laboratory studies: These studies involve controlled experiments in which the rate of decomposition is measured under different conditions.
+- Laboratory studies: These studies involve controlled experiments in which the rate of decomposition is measured under different conditions, allowing for the isolation of specific factors.

 - Computer modeling: These models can be used to simulate the decomposition process and to predict the effects of different factors on the rate of decomposition.